GRinvestPOOL/karlsen-stratum-bridge/README.md

 server type installation - details may be different for a desktop installation.

-The following will run the bridge assuming a local karlsend node with default port settings, and listen on port 5555 for incoming stratum connections.
+The following will run the bridge assuming a local nexelliad node with default port settings, and listen on port 5555 for incoming stratum connections.

 ```
 git clone https://github.com/GRinvestPOOL/nexellia-stratum-bridge.git
-cd karlsen-stratum-bridge
+cd nexellia-stratum-bridge
 docker compose -f docker-compose-bridge-src.yml up -d --build
 ```

-These settings can be updated in the [config.yaml](cmd/karlsenbridge/config.yaml) file, or overridden by modifying, adding or deleting the parameters in the `command` section of the `docker-compose-bridge-src.yml`
+These settings can be updated in the [config.yaml](cmd/nexelliabridge/config.yaml) file, or overridden by modifying, adding or deleting the parameters in the `command` section of the `docker-compose-bridge-src.yml`

 These commands builds the bridge component from source, rather than the previous behavior of pulling down a pre-built image.
-You may still use the pre-built image by issuing the command `docker run -p 5555:5555 karlsennetwork/karlsen_bridge:latest`, but it is not guaranteed to be up to date, so compiling from source is the better alternative.
+You may still use the pre-built image by issuing the command `docker run -p 5555:5555 nexellianetwork/nexellia_bridge:latest`, but it is not guaranteed to be up to date, so compiling from source is the better alternative.